 Line 24 - Complete Illinois Schedule B if you have shareholders who are subject to replacement tax.
 Illinois Schedule B, Column D, Line 7 represents the share of distributable income or loss that is to be added to or subtracted from base income.
 If the total amount on Line 7 is a positive amount, write that amount on Line 24.
-See Illinois Schedule B, Line 7, and Illinois Schedule B Instructions for more information.
+If the total amount on Line Schedule B, Line 7 is negative, leave Line 24 blank and see the instructions for Line 20.
+For more information see Illinois Schedule B and Instructions.